mannyares/sacCer3-annotation/README.md

 Main changes between 11 and 13 are removal of some dubious orfs, extensions of exons for some intron-containing genes based on cap site and transcript evidence, and simplification of alternatively spliced genes to represent the major isoforms that can be reasonably quantified using kallisto.

 The first line provides track information for loading into a UCSC style genome browser.
 This line should be commented out when used for indexing for kallisto

+Version 13a is now included.
+The only difference between this version and version 13 is that the name of the OCT1 gene has been edited back to its original license plate name YKL134C.
+This is because converting output files from various processes to excel files causes OCT1 to be converted to a date by excel.